mitchdavenport88/hop_shop/TESTING.md

 **"Easily view the carts contents and the number of items within it."**
 * The cart icon found in the navigation bar acts as a direct link to the cart page and as mentioned before the navigation bar is fixed so this link is always visible.
 * If the cart has items within it then a small red badge appears on the cart informing the user of how many items are in the cart as is normal of e-commerce stores.
-* When on the cart page the page is titled My Cart (and the amount of items in the cart appear here) within the brackets.
+* When on the cart page the page is titled My Cart ().
+The amount of items in the cart appears within the brackets.
 * Whenever a product is added a toast message appears not only confirming the addition but also gives a summary of what’s currently in the cart.
     * The checkout link at the bottom of the toast will send the user to the carts page.

 **"Be given the ability to amend the quantity of items within the cart or remove items completely."**

-* The only place to amend quantities of an item is on the cart page, which as touched on above is easily to get to due to the link in the fixed navigation bar.
+* The only place to amend quantities of an item is on the cart page, which as touched on above is easy to get to due to the link in the fixed navigation bar.
-* Quantities can he amended by using the quantity adjustment buttons used throughout the site but this time a user will have to click on the update link instead of add.
+* Quantities can be amended by using the quantity adjustment buttons used throughout the site but this time a user will have to click on the update link instead of add.
     * A toast message appears confirming this alteration.
 * Items can be completely removed from the cart by clicking the remove link.
 The cart page is the only place items can be removed from the cart.
     * A toast message appears confirming the removal.